 The Grand Goodbye

-After the newlyweds have one last dance, the guests closely gather near a doorway to shower the couple with well wishes as they head for a getaway car.
-The cheering crowd might toss rose petals, blow bubbles, or light sparklers to bless the newlyweds with a long and happy marriage.
+After the newlyweds have one last dance, the guests closely gather near a doorway to shower the couple with love as they head for a getaway car.
+The cheering crowd might toss rose petals or rice, blow bubbles, or light sparklers to bless the newlyweds with a long and happy marriage.